-3. GUI Software:

-- This software receives data from the DAQ and displays it on the computer screen. - It features adjustable settings for data analysis (e.g., viewing data over different time intervals). - Users can interact with the data, zoom in, and apply basic filters to understand different signal patterns.
+- The sensors are connected to the DAQ, where their signals are processed and sent to the software. - 3.
+GUI Software: - This software receives data from the DAQ and displays it on the computer screen (imGui Python Bindings: https://pyimgui.readthedocs.io/en/latest/#). - It features adjustable settings for data analysis (e.g., viewing data over different time intervals). - Users can interact with the data, zoom in, and apply basic filters to understand different signal patterns.